Signs Your Hot Water Heater Needs Repair or Replacement

 Our first question usually is, “How long will you be expecting to live in the home?”
 If your answer isn’t 4 years or more, we likely will tell you that this is not the product for you.
 An honest attitude is what drives our business, and we look forward to learning what your needs are and helping to share our expertise and educate you on what is best for you, your budget and your home.

 Installing an important investment such as a Rinnai or Navien tankless system in your Calgary home, can be a complex project and getting expert advice is a good idea.
-For example, because our water is so hard in Calgary, we always suggest adding a water softener to ensure your tankless system can function properly.
+For example, because our water is so hard in Calgary, we always suggest adding a water softener to ensure your tankless hot water heater system can function properly.
 If you don’t, and we’ve seen it in real life, the hard water minerals will build up in your unit and it won’t last as long as it should and will void your warranty.

 Choosing a brand is an important step in the process and we are happy to offer our recommendations.
 There are many on the market such as Rheem, Rinnai, Navien, John Wood and Noritz.
 Each brand and style has its pros and cons and once we learn about your home’s water systems, your water needs, budget and other elements, we can share our suggestions based on experience and what you need.